rafaytalpur/Answers/README.md

 # GDSC Uniserver Designer Technical Assessment

-*FILES ARE LOCATED IN THE MASTER BRANCH.*
+*FILES ARE LOCATED IN THE UNISERVERQ1&Q2 BRANCH.*

 DatabaseSample.db is a sample database with values already inserted as an example.